eric8979/blog-depricated/src/posts/vscode-to-neovim.md

 category: neovim
 slug: vscode-to-neovim
 date: 2021-06-21T14:00:00+00:00
-thumb: ../images/thumbs/neovim.png
+thumb: ../images/thumbs/vscode-to-neovim.png
-featuredImg: ../images/featured/neovim.png
+featuredImg: ../images/featured/vscode-to-neovim.png
 ---

 #### Before you jump in

 I strongly recommend to use vim extension on vscode(vscodevim.vim).
-The process will help you to get used to commmands.
-I organized the basics down below.
+Since most of the commands of vim and neoVim is similar, it will help you to get used to the commmands.
+I organized the basic commands down below.
 Check it out!

 #### Install and config